Fatimid architecture: Origins

-The Fatimid Caliphate originated in an Ismaili Shia movement launched in Salamiyah, on the western edge of the Syrian Desert, by Abd Allah al-Akbar, a claimed eight generation descendant of the Islamic prophet Muhammad, through Muhammad's daughter Fatimah.
+The Fatimid Caliphate originated in an Ismaili Shia movement launched in Salamiyah, on the western edge of the Syrian Desert, by Abd Allah al-Akbar, a claimed eighth generation descendant of the Islamic prophet Muhammad, through Muhammad's daughter Fatimah.
 In 899 his grandson, to be known as Abd Allah al-Mahdi, became leader of the movement.
 He fled from his enemies to Sijilmasa in Morocco, under the guise of being a merchant.
 He was supported by a militant named Abu Abd Allah al-Shi'i, who organized a Berber uprising that overthrew the Tunisian Aghlabid dynasty, and then invited al-Mahdi to assume the position of imam and caliph.
 The empire grew to include Sicily and to stretch across North Africa from the Atlantic to Libya.
-The Fatimid caliphs built three capital cities, which they occupied in sequential order: Mahdia (921–948) and al-Mansuriya (948–973) in Ifriqiya and Cairo (973–1169) in Egypt.
+The Fatimid caliphs built three capital cities, which they occupied in sequential order: Mahdia (921–948) and al-Mansuriya (948–973) in Ifriqiya and Cairo (973–1171) in Egypt.